mwcproject/mwc-qt-wallet/DOC/notifications.md

 A maximum of 5 notication windows will be displayed at any one time.
 When a notification window disappears, the windows still being displayed will shift downward to take its place and any waiting notifications will then be displayed.

 Up to 25 notifications can be pending at any one time.
 Any additional notifications will not be queued until space in the queue becomes available.
-You can examine the Event Log to see the full list of notifications for your wallet.
+You can examine the Notifications to see the full list of notifications for your wallet.

 <img src="status_windows_images/image_7.png" max-width="300" height="300"/>